elisejakob/troubalex/posts/2022-11-19-glitter-and-be-gay.md

 *   [Una’s blog on locally scoped CSS variables](https://una.im/local-css-vars/#💁)
 *   [Wes Bos’ keycode site](http://keycode.info/)
 *   [“Glitter and be gay” on YouTube](https://youtu.be/0yk9YZfqay0)

+_I originally posted this article on Medium in June 2017, and just now remembered that I had written it.
+It's as good a reason as any to bring it back to my own blog._